-&lt;u>GB/Publications/Targets\and\Performance/Documents/Judicial%20Statistics%202014/Judicial%20Statistics%202014.pdf

-9.7 Proceedings are served by post or in person.

-9.8 The parties, or the legal representatives on their behalf, then attend a first direction hearing (FDH) when directions are made setting out the time for filing any further or outstanding affidavits, the time for the party to file outstanding discovery including valuations etc. Parties are also directed to make financial service enquiries, where appropriate, and time is given for the case to be listed for first review or, if possible, the case will be listed for FDR hearing.

-9.9 Under guidance, parties are encouraged to endeavour to agree the estate agent to value a property and the accountant in relation to a business or a pension expert.
-Where agreement has not been possible, experts are encouraged to meet to try to reach agreement, reduce disagreement, identify the areas of dispute and keep an agreed minute of the meeting.

-9.10 As soon as possible, a case will be listed for FDR hearing, which will proceed when such discovery has been provided to enable each party to file a statement of core issues.
+- 9.6 Proceedings are issued by filing hard copy in the court office.
+Guidance is available to download from a Northern Ireland Courts and Tribunals Service (NICTS) website, and that guidance is currently under reconsideration.
+Affidavit evidence is a cornerstone of the current system.
+The ancillary relief application is, therefore, supported by an affidavit of means and assets, which is responded to by an affidavit of the responding party's means and assets.
+A separate summons and affidavit can be issued seeking maintenance pending suit, although the current thinking is that, with the increasing practice of issuing AR proceedings at the earliest opportunity, it will be the case that a combined single summons will be appropriate rather than two separate summonses. - 9.7 Proceedings are served by post or in person. - 9.8 The parties, or the legal representatives on their behalf, then attend a first directions hearing (FDH), when directions are made setting out the time for filing any further or outstanding affidavits, the time for the party to file outstanding discovery including valuations etc. Parties are also directed to make financial service enquiries, where appropriate, and time is given for the case to be listed for first review or, if possible, the case will be listed for FDR hearing. - 9.9 Under guidance, parties are encouraged to endeavour to agree the estate agent to value a property and the accountant in relation to a business or a pension expert.
+Where agreement has not been possible, experts are encouraged to meet to try to reach agreement, reduce disagreement, identify the areas of dispute and keep an agreed minute of the meeting. - 9.10 As soon as possible, a case will be listed for FDR hearing, which will proceed when such discovery has been provided to enable each party to file a statement of core issues.
 The statement of core issues ought to include each party's proposal for resolution and reference to any offers made.
 In the event of a failure to resolve, an FDR hearing takes place, when the Master, in possession of all of the papers, assists the parties to achieve a resolution.
-The Master gives an indication "on the papers" and sets out their advice in a sealed envelope.
+The Master gives an indication on the papers and sets out his or her advice in a sealed envelope.
 If one party does not agree to resolve on the basis of the indication or otherwise, the case is referred for hearing before a different Master.
-In the event that a party does not improve on the indication at hearing, they may run the risk of being penalised in costs.

-9.11 Applications for a Mareva injunction in relation to the disposal of assets are usually made to the judge, although such an application can be made to the Master under the avoidance of disposition/set aside provisions pursuant to art.
-39 of The Matrimonial Causes (Northern Ireland) Order 1978.
-There have been a few concerns raised based on the premise that one party-usually the husband-can dissipate assets with impunity.
-However, the fact of the matter is that the dissipation or transfer of assets will normally be addressed by:
+In the event that a party does not improve on the indication at hearing, they may run the risk of being penalised in costs. - 9.11 Applications for a Mareva injunction in relation to the disposal of assets are usually made to the judge, although such an application can be made to the Master under the avoidance of disposition/set aside provisions pursuant to art.
+39 of the Matrimonial Causes (Northern Ireland) Order 1978.
+There have been a few concerns raised based on the premise that one party usually the husband can dissipate assets with impunity.
+However, the fact of the matter is that the dissipation or transfer of assets will normally be addressed by